 If you now run

 ansible -m setup all

 Ansible will gather facts (like network addresses, disk information, RAM, CPU, …) of all hosts.
-It will store a file (which is called like the host name) in the directory you specfied in
+It will store a file (which is called like the host name) in the directory you specified in

 fact_caching_connection and cache the entries for

-ansible -m setup all at least once a day or after you add a new host or did some major changes like changing IP address of a host.
+ansible -m setup all after you add a new host or did some major changes like changing IP address of a host.
 It’s also important to update the cache after you applied the

 peervpn role for the first time.
 That’s because we add a new host interface which we make Ansible aware of.